Register for a Cabrillo course today!

 If you have an IEP or 504 plan at your high school, make an appointment with the Accessibility Support Center (ASC) to discuss accommodations.

 Review of Dual Enrollment Policies & Guidelines

-Discuss your plan for dual enrollment with your high school counselor.
+Discuss your plan for dual enrollment with your adult school.
 Your Adult School program can tell you which courses will count toward your high school graduation requirements.